 Because placing contractors gives an agency a source of ongoing revenue, unlike perm, which offers a fixed revenue.
 So your business is worth more in the long run.

 When the time comes that you decide to sell your business, you’ll be able to ask for a higher price if you can show that your agency is worth more.

 Following on from the last point, if you are able to show that you have ten contractors on your books that bring your business a total of £30,000 in gross profit, you can use this to sell your agency for a higher amount.

-3. Contracting develops stronger trust with your clients and candidates
+3. Placing contractors develops stronger trust with your clients and candidates

 Businesses can be reluctant to increase their headcount as adding another perm salary would make their fixed cost higher.
-Having the ability to turn around to potential clients, as well as your existing ones, and offer contracting as a solution to this will result in the following:
+Having the ability to turn around to potential clients, as well as your existing ones, and offer placing contractors as a solution to this will result in the following:

 - They will appreciate the effort you are putting in to coming up with a solution to their problem and filling the role

 - They will consider using you to fill other contract roles across their business